panglesd/slipshow/README.md

 $ slipshow -o file.html file.md --serve
 ```

-Your ready to go!
+You're ready to go!
 Have a look at the syntax, or the full tutorial for a more gentle introduction.

 ## Contributing

-You can issue a Pull Request of any kind, report a bug, ask for a new feature, suggest or PR an enhancement on the documentation...
+You can issue a Pull Request of any kind, report a bug, ask for a new feature, suggest an enhancement on the documentation (or make a Pull Request)...
 You can also [write a theme](https://slipshow.readthedocs.io/en/latest/themes.html#writing-a-theme).

 ## License